bromidr/bromidr.github.io/_posts/2020-02-19-the-lord-is-my-shepherd.md

 evil, for You are with me; Your rod and Your staff, they comfort me (Psalm 23:4 NASB).
 In his journey in life, King David walked through the valley of the shadow of death.
 Or, in other words, King David experienced challenges and difficulties in his journey in life.
-But, as mentioned in previous messages, the Lord is always with you.
+But, as mentioned in [previous message][1], the Lord is always with you.
 And the Lord is there for you in the midst of the challenges or difficulties that you are facing.
 The Lord is there to meet your needs whilst amidst your challenges or difficulties.
 The Lord gives you peace so that you do not fear.
 The Lord gives you comfort so that you are not overcome